arachne-threat-intel/thread/README.md

 Thread is a tool for analysts to map finished reports and articles to MITRE ATT&CK<sup>®</sup>.

 Thread was originally forked from TRAM when it was in its beta phase, and we wanted to build upon it.
-Therefore, further changes to the original TRAM repo may not be incorporated into THREAD as the codebases have largely diverged.
+Therefore, further changes to the original TRAM repo may not be incorporated into Thread as the codebases have largely diverged.

 ## Requirements
 - [python3](https://www.python.org/) (3.7+)